Huntington Lake Overnight Camp

 Senior Campers (grades 8-9)

 Senior Campers need some time alone with other teenagers, so we give them that time, Kennolyn-style!
-They enjoy increased interaction with their peers in special activities planned exclusively for them – stargazing on the pontoon, overnights on Thursday Island, sunset skiing, and more.
-They also have a later bed time and are given the option to sleep in on occasion.
-Our specially trained counselors provide a supportive environment where personalities and relationships.
-Our responsible, young-adult counselors provide wholesome role models that campers strive to emulate.
+They enjoy increased interaction with their peers in special activities planned exclusively for them – stargazing on the pontoon, overnights on Thursday Island, and more.
+They enjoy extra evening time to play pool, cards, or just hang out in the lodge each night as they have a later bed time.
+And we all know how teens love to sleep in so we give them an extra hour in the morning on occasion as well.
+Throughout it all our specially trained, responsible, young-adult counselors provide wholesome role models that campers strive to emulate.

 Leaders in Training (optional program for grades 10-11)